ctkelley/NotebookSIAMFANL/README.md

 All this is also in the first code window in the notebooks.
 If Julia complains about a missing package, it is your job to add it.

-If you want to play with the source code solvers, clone the repository for the package and put that in your Julia **LOAD_PATH** or use __Pkg.dev__.
-The most operating system independent way to do it is with __Pkd.dev__, but that is also the most challenging for a novice to figure out.
+If you want to play with the source code solvers, clone the repository for the package and put that in your Julia **LOAD_PATH** or use __Pkg.develop__.
+The most operating system independent way to do it is with __Pkg.develop__, but that is also the most challenging for a novice to figure out.

 ## Julia Prerequisites